 So, what are you waiting for?
-Contact us at PTCEE to sign up for one of our courses; currently print based but soon to be available online too.
+Contact us at PTCEE to sign up for one of our courses; print based and online too.
 You can find all the details by clicking on the ‘Courses’ tab.
 We look forward to you joining the global movement of TEE with a particularly Pacific flavour – PTCEE.

 Theology for ALL for LIFE.
 What a vital vision for the 21st Century.